OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 set and exits.
 Gunicorn remains independent and continues serving the last successful artifact set.
-Docker Compose and the example Docker config use `server.alwayson: true`; one-shot producer mode is useful for scheduled refresh workflows. `server.refreshhours` is used only in always-on mode.
-Existing one-shot configurations may leave it at `0`; always-on mode requires a positive value.
+Docker Compose and the example Docker config use `server.alwayson: true`; one-shot producer mode is useful for scheduled refresh workflows. `server.refreshminutes` is used only in always-on mode and must be positive there.
+Existing `server.refreshhours` values remain supported as a deprecated fallback, including fractional values such as `0.3`, but new and reconfigured installations are written in minutes.

 To use it like an app, open `/app` on the device and use the browser's install or "Add to Home Screen" action.
 The client is intentionally simple: it caches